HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 - If the currently configured master center is not the current active center and the current master center management port cannot be connected, the upgrade cannot be performed.

-- If the compute node in the master center is in the master/slave mode, the page will display \"whether to switch back after the upgrade\".
-Select \"Yes\" to switch back to the former master compute node after the upgrade (the master/slave high availability switch will be performed during the upgrade).
+- If the compute node in the master center is in the master/slave mode, the page will display "whether to switch back after the upgrade".
+Select "Yes" to switch back to the former master compute node after the upgrade (the master/slave high availability switch will be performed during the upgrade).

 - If the compute node in the DR center is in master/slave mode, no matter whether the upgrade is successful or not, only the master compute node management port will be enabled after the upgrade, that is, the slave compute node management port or keepalived components will not be enabled.